Nakeyan/xenfetch/README.md

 After installation, you can run XenFetch by simply typing:

-xenfetch.sh
+xenfetch

 ## Customization

-You can customize the displayed ASCII logo and system information by editing the configuration files located in /usr/local/share/xenfetch/edit.
+You can customize the displayed ASCII logo and system information by editing the configuration files located in /usr/local/bin/edit.

 ## Example Output